-In another article (“Boosting leadership coaching with Digital Role Play“) I have already explored how powerful SkillGym can be when it comes to supporting executive and leadership coaching activity.
+In another article (“Boosting leadership coaching with Digital Role Play“) I already explored how powerful SkillGym can be when it comes to supporting executive and leadership coaching activity.

-He is 46 years old, professional certified coach and has over 10 years of experience in the field.
+He is 46 years old, a professional certified coach and has over 10 years of experience in the field.

 He mostly works with companies belonging to the Fortune 500 and he coaches executives in their forties.

 His coaching format is one of the most classical:

 - Define the plan by investigating the “as is”

 - Set goals and then work on the various aspects of the plan by listening

 - Ask questions

 - Challenge with dedicated role play sessions and support growth with powerful questions